Chipsets on PA-RISC Computers

 Stretch: Stretch was a 64-bit system design for midrange servers based on PA-8500 to 8700 processors, with a central system controller and links to processor and I/O controllers and PCI bridges.
 The main system bus is Itanium with converters for the PA-RISC processor Runway bus.

-Cell: This was a crossbar chipset used in few HP 9000 Integrity servers and some Superdome models.
+Cell: This was a crossbar chipset used in few HP 9000 servers and some Superdome models.
 The main design feature were individual system or processor cells that were interconnected by a CEC component and central crossbars.

-zx1: The zx1 chipset was a HP Itanium chipset bus used in later HP 9000 and Integrity PA-RISC servers as well.
+zx1: The zx1 chipset was a HP Itanium chipset bus used in later HP 9000 and rp PA-RISC servers as well.
 It consists of two purpose-built main parts that connect the processor, memory and I/O to the Itanium system main buses: Pluto and Mercury.

-↑ up
+up